mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Print Results in the REPL
 Users can utilize the functions [`printBusData`](@ref printBusData) and [`printGeneratorData`](@ref printGeneratorData) to display results.
-Additionally, to print bus, branch, or generator-related constraint data with the desired units, users can utilize any of the functions provided in the [Print Constraint Data](@ref PrintConstraintDataAPI) section.
+Additionally, the functions listed in the [Print Constraint Data](@ref PrintConstraintDataAPI) section allow users to print constraint data related to buses, branches, or generators in the desired units.
 For example:
 ```@example ACOptimalPowerFlow
 @power(MW, MVAr, pu)
 show = Dict("Active Power Balance" => false)